poethan/LREC22_MetaEval_Tutorial/README.md

  | Acknowledgement |
 |---|

-We thank the feedback and discussion on this tutorial structure and presentation form NLP group in The University of Manchester, especially Viktor Schlegel, Nhung Nguen, Haifa, Tharindu.
+We thank the feedback and discussion on this tutorial structure and presentation form NLP group in The University of Manchester, especially Viktor Schlegel, Nhung Nguen, Haifa, Tharindu, Abdullah.
 A link to NLP at UniManchester https://www.cs.manchester.ac.uk/research/expertise/natural-language-processing/